-FY 2012 FY 2011 FY 2010
+FY 2013 FY 2012 FY 2011

-Discount rate 5.30% 6.00% 7.00%
+Discount rate 4.20% 5.30% 6.00%

-Expected long-term rate of return on plan assets 8.25% 8.25% 8.25%
+Expected long-term rate of return on plan assets 7.75% 8.25% 8.25%

-The discount rate used in determining the funded status as of March 31, 2012 and April 2, 2011 was 4.20% and 5.30%, respectively.
+The discount rate used in determining the funded status as of March 30, 2013 and March 31, 2012 was 3.80% and 4.20%, respectively.

 In developing the overall expected long-term return on plan assets assumption, a building block approach was used in which rates of return in excess of inflation were considered separately for equity securities and debt securities.
 The excess returns were weighted by the representative target allocation and added along with an appropriate rate of inflation to develop the overall expected long-term return on plan assets assumption.
+Our target allocation of plan assets was 60% equity and 40% fixed income investments as of March 30, 2013 and March 31, 2012.

 The Company's investment program objective is to achieve a rate of return on plan assets which will fund the plan liabilities and provide for required benefits while avoiding undue exposure to risk to the plan and increases in funding requirements.
-The Company's target allocation of plan assets was 60% equity and 40% fixed income as of March 31, 2012 and April 2, 2011.

 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2012.
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2013: